HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image480.png)

-**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> [Periodical Detection Setting]{.ul}" and the corresponding thresholds have been set, as shown below:
+**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> [Periodical Detection Setting](#periodical-detection-setting)" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image481.png)